Matt Stevens (rugby union): Rugby career

 He made his debut for Saracens and went on to a central role as the Watford-based club claimed their first Premiership title with victory over Leicester in the final at Twickenham in May 2011.
 Two days later Stevens was recalled to the England setup with a place in the England Saxons squad for the Churchill Cup and the promise of a shot at securing a spot in Martin Johnson's Rugby World Cup squad.

 Stevens finally made his return to the senior England side as he started England's first World Cup warm-up match against Wales at Twickenham, and he did enough to secure a place on the plane to New Zealand.
 Following an injury to first-choice loose-head Andrew Sheridan, Stevens took the No.1 jersey.

 Stevens kept his place in the England set-up under Stuart Lancaster's leadership and played in all five of their matches during the 2012 Six Nations.

 In the summer of 2012 Stevens opted to retire from Test rugby to spend more time with his young family.
 Even so, impressive performances for Saracens and the ability to play on both the tight and loose-head side of the scrums meant that he was a surprise inclusion in Warren Gatland's Lions squad for the tour to Australia, despite not having played international rugby for over a year.

 In February 2014, it was revealed that Stevens would return to South Africa after the conclusion of the 2013–14 English Premiership season to join the in August of that year on a two-year deal.

 On 18 June 2015, Stevens made his move to France to join with European champions Toulon in the Top 14 from the 2015–2016 season.
 He was injured towards the end of his first season at Toulon and underwent shoulder surgery in early 2016.
 Stevens retired from Rugby in May 2016.

+Ban for drug usage

+In January 2009, Stevens was suspended after testing positive for a banned substance after Bath’s Heineken Cup match with Glasgow in December 2008.
+The substance was later confirmed to be cocaine and Stevens was subsequently banned for two years, expiring on January 18, 2011.
+Stevens later announced that he would leave Bath before he was sacked.

+Stevens later said he was "relieved to be caught" and described the ban as "the best thing that has happened to me".
+He returned to rugby when he played for Saracens 'A' team against Wasps 'A' on 24 January 2011.